Ron Stainton: Life and career

 He played for the reserves in the Central League and for the "A" team in the Birmingham Combination, but made no more first-team appearances.
 He was eventually listed for transfer in 1932, and after two months, was given a free transfer.
 Stainton had trained as a carpenter, and joined Worcester City in part because he found a suitable employer in the area.
 Stainton helped Worcester finish as runners-up in the Birmingham & District League, and then moved on to another Birmingham League club, Shrewsbury Town, for 1933–34.
 He appeared for clubs including Gresley Rovers and Dudley Town in 1934–35, before moving to Shirley, Solihull, where he played for Shirley Town and was reinstated as an amateur.
 The club renamed itself Solihull Town in 1938, and Stainton was captain in 1938–39.

-In April 1939, by which time he had established himself in the building trade in Solihull – the 1939 Register lists him as managing director of a building contractors – Stainton stood for election to the local council as an independent, but lost out to the residents' association candidates.
+In April 1939, by which time he had established himself in the building trade in Solihull – the 1939 Register lists him as managing director of a building contractors – Stainton stood for election to the urban district council as an independent, but lost out to the residents' association candidates.
 During the war, Stainton played football for Moor Green and was actively involved with the physical fitness of the local Air Training Corps.

 Stainton married Jessie Strother at St Stephen's Church, Selly Park, in October 1932.
 They had two children, Maureen and John.
 Stainton and Jessie were living in Shirley at the time of his death in 1966 at the age of 56; she died the following year.